-And don’t forget you can get discounted gift cards, so even if you’re giving them for someone else to save money, you can save a bit too.
+Plus, don’t forget you can get discounted gift cards.
+So even if you’re giving them for someone else to save money, you can save a bit too.

 9 – Finance Books

-I’m personally a little hesitant to gift a book on personal finance as not everyone is as obsessed with the subject as I am (ok, almost no one is).
+I’m personally a little hesitant to gift a book on personal finance since not everyone is as obsessed with the subject as I am.
+Ok, almost no one is.